 The Code of Ethics is both a broad statement of general ethical principles and a specific guide to professional practices, to which every IAMERS member shall be held.
-The enforcement procedures contained herein, move the Code of Ethics from business idealism toward a pragmatic approach to insuring that membership in the IAMERS signifies adherence to the highest standards of business practice.
+The enforcement procedures contained herein, move the Code of Ethics from business idealism toward a pragmatic approach to ensuring that membership in the IAMERS signifies adherence to the highest standards of business practice.

 Code of Ethics Preamble

 The use of medical equipment has come to occupy an increasingly important role in the practice of medicine.
 Strong reliance is placed on equipment and the suppliers of equipment to aid in the most effective treatment of patients.
-The expense of medical equipment and the budgetary constrictions faced by facilities all over the world has led to the development of an increasingly vital secondary trading market in medical equipment of all technical capabilities and applications.
-The International Association of Medical Equipment Remarketers and Servicers (“IAMERS”) was founded to encourage adherence to highest standards of business and ethics by the firms and individuals which work to fulfill the world-wide demand for used and refurbished medical equipment.
+The expense of medical equipment and the budgetary constraints faced by facilities all over the world has led to the development of an increasingly vital secondary trading market in medical equipment of all technical capabilities and applications.
+The International Association of Medical Equipment Remarketers and Servicers (“IAMERS”) was founded to encourage adherence to the highest standards of business and ethics by the firms and individuals which work to fulfill the world-wide demand for used and refurbished medical equipment.
 We, as Members of the IAMERS, must therefore be zealous in working to establish and maintain high standards for our industry and to help our colleagues develop a sense of common responsibility for its honor and integrity.
-Membership in the IAMERS connotes a commitment to these rules and principles expressed herein which shall remain paramount to all considerations of profit or gain.
+Membership in IAMERS connotes a commitment to these rules and principles expressed herein which shall remain paramount to all considerations of profit or gain.

 IAMERS CODE OF ETHICS